apache/druid/docs/operations/web-console.md

 ## Supervisors

 From this view, you can check the status of existing supervisors as well as suspend, resume, and reset them.
 The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that the scalability and replication requirements are maintained.
-Submit a supervisor manually by clicking the ellipsis icon and selecting **Submit JSON supervisor**.
+Submit a supervisor spec manually by clicking the ellipsis icon and selecting **Submit JSON supervisor**.

 ![Supervisors](../assets/web-console-07-supervisors.png)